 -j also matches against

-This is the chunk number of a chunked test suite (talos or unittest).
+This is the chunk number of a chunked test suite.
 Note that this is a string!

 For test suites which distinguish whether they run with or without e10s, this boolean value identifies this particular run.